Our Staff

 Outside of work, I love to read, hang out with my cats (Katy Perry and Tom Petty), crochet, go hiking or tubing, watch trashy reality TV, and chat with my friends.
 I live with my partner in Cullowhee and other activities we love doing together include mushroom hunting, playing games, and bug taxidermy!

-• It is my belief that everybody is inherently worthy of feeling seen, listened to, and understood – especially LGBTQ+ youth, and especially right now.
-I recently graduated from the Master of Social Work program at Western Carolina University, where I carved a path for myself specializing in offering therapeutic mental health support to LGBTQ+ identified, as well as neurodivergent, children and adolescents.
-As a queer-identified person who was born and raised in the rural south, I have a personal understanding of many of the challenges and barriers faced by queer, transgender, and gender expansive individuals in WNC.
-I am also aware of the resiliency that exists within the LGBTQ+ community.
+• It’s my strongly held belief that every person is inherently worthy of feeling seen, listened to, and understood – especially LGBTQ+ youth, and especially right now.
+I’m a 2023 graduate of the Master of Social Work program at Western Carolina University, where I carved a path for myself specializing in offering therapeutic mental health support to LGBTQ+-identified and neurodivergent children and adolescents.
+As a neurodivergent, queer-identified person born and raised in the rural south, I have a personal understanding of many of the challenges and barriers faced by queer, transgender, and gender expansive individuals in WNC.
+I am also aware of the resiliency that exists within this population.

-While I utilize techniques from practices such as DBT, polyvagal theory, trauma-informed care, and art & play therapy, I know that every person has a unique and complex set of needs.
-Those unique needs will always be prioritized over any one approach.
-Most importantly, I strive to create a space where clients can feel safe to show up with authenticity and vulnerability.
-I believe deeply in the healing power of creativity & play, so I also offer options like puzzles, art supplies, coloring books, and games during sessions for anyone who may struggle with or prefer an alternative to just talking.
+Each of my clients is the expert of their own experiences, with a complex set of needs that are unique to them.
+Those unique needs will always be prioritized over any one therapeutic approach.
+I believe deeply in the healing power of creativity & play, so I also offer options like puzzles, art supplies, coloring books, fidget toys, and games during sessions for anyone who may struggle with or prefer an alternative to just talking.

-In my spare time, you can probably find me worldbuilding for the fantasy novel I hope to write, spending time outdoors with my pup, or making my wife watch all my favorite animes.
+In my spare time, you can probably find me world building for the fantasy novel I hope to write, spending time outdoors with my pup, or convincing my wife to watch all my favorite animes.

 When I'm not working I love connecting with nature.
 You'll often find me hiking, lost in a good book, spending some time in the water, or roller skating.
 After 10 years of roller derby, skating is still a very special happy place for me.